 In fact, although “Ripe: A Fresh, Colorful Approach to Fruits and Vegetables,” Cheryl’s cookbook with photographer Paulette Phlipot, is full of produce-centric recipes, it isn’t about health or nutrition or carbon-footprint finger-wagging.
 It’s simply, and brilliantly, about reveling in the joys of fruits and vegetables.

 (I toss “brilliant” around a lot when referring to Cheryl.
 Read a few posts of her blog and you’ll understand why.
 The other word that usually comes to mind is “jealous”—as in how jealous I am of her wit, charm, smarts, sass, and serenity.
-Read this post about dinner at The French Laundry tell me you blame me.)
+Read this post about dinner at The French Laundry and tell me you blame me.)

 In homage to the beautiful beet, the gorgeous grapefruit, the book is organized by color.
 So you get a red chapter, which includes cherries, cranberries, radicchio, and radishes.
 There’s orange, which includes apricots, butternut squash, carrots, and clemtines.
 And there are yellow, green, blue/purple, and white chapters as well.